Nevada drivers risk getting a traffic ticket for making an improper U-turn by:

 Furthermore, an experienced criminal defense attorney has long-standing relationships with court personnel and can often predict how specific prosecutors and judges will react to various defense strategies.

 Finally, people who hire attorneys for their illegal U-turn cases do not have to go to court.
 An attorney can make all the court appearances for them.
 This is especially beneficial for out-of-state defendants as well as Nevadans who do not want to miss work.

-If you have been cited for an unlawful U-turn or other traffic violation in Clark County or elsewhere in Nevada, call our Las Vegas criminal defense attorneys for a FREE consultation.
-We may be able to get the charge reduced to a non-moving violation or dismissed completely with low fines, no traffic schools, and no demerit points.
+If you have been cited for an unlawful U-turn or other traffic violation in Clark County or elsewhere in Nevada, call our Las Vegas criminal defense attorneys for a consultation.
+We may be able to get the charge reduced to a non-moving violation or dismissed completely with low civil penalties, no traffic schools, and no demerit points.